celery/celery/docs/userguide/executing.rst

     >>> result.get()    # this takes at least 3 seconds to return
     20

-Note that your task is guaranteed to be executed at some time *after* the specified date and time has passed, but not necessarily at that exact time.
+The task is guaranteed to be executed at some time *after* the specified date and time, but not necessarily at that exact time.
+Possible reasons for broken deadlines may include many items waiting in the queue, or heavy network latency.
+To make sure your tasks are executed in a timely manner you should monitor queue lenghts.
+Use Munin, or similar tools, to receive alerts, so appropiate action can be taken to ease the workload.
+See :ref:`monitoring-munin`.

-While ``countdown`` is an integer, ``eta`` must be a :class:`~datetime.datetime` object, specifying an exact date and time in the future.
-This is good if you already have a :class:`~datetime.datetime` object and need to modify it with a :class:`~datetime.timedelta`, or when using time in seconds is not very readable.
+While ``countdown`` is an integer, ``eta`` must be a :class:`~datetime.datetime` object, specifying an exact date and time (including millisecond precision, and timezone information):

 .. code-block:: python

-    from datetime import datetime, timedelta
+    >>> from datetime import datetime, timedelta

-    def add_tomorrow(username):
-        """Add this tomorrow."""
-        tomorrow = datetime.now() + timedelta(days=1)
+    >>> tomorrow = datetime.now() + timedelta(days=1)
-        add.apply_async(args=[10, 10], eta=tomorrow)
+    >>> add.apply_async(args=[10, 10], eta=tomorrow)

 .. _executing-expiration: